eigenlucy/uv-lamp/README.md

 Gerbers, BOM, and CPL files for PCBA JLCPCB PCBA services are automatically generated on each push in the build artifacts under the Actions tab

-V1 designed for 1-3 3535SMD LEDs on 1.6mm aluminum core PCBs, but see instructions below to easily adapt for use with any diode you like (power/space permitting).

 # BMS+LED Driver board:
 ato.yaml :: ccdriver